vvivan/clean_dynamodb_store/README.md

 ## Features

-- Easy-to-use asynchronous API for DynamoDB.
+- Easy-to-use asynchronous API for DynamoDB
+- Efficient client reuse following AWS SDK best practices
+- Optimized for AWS Lambda with minimal cold start overhead
-- Supports basic DynamoDB operations like put (insert/update) and delete items.
+- Supports basic DynamoDB operations like put (insert/update) and delete items
+- Input validation for table names and items/keys
+- Custom error types for better error handling
-- Built on top of `aws-sdk-dynamodb` for robust and up-to-date DynamoDB access.
+- Built on top of `aws-sdk-dynamodb` for robust and up-to-date DynamoDB access
-- Designed with clean architecture principles in mind.
+- Designed with clean architecture principles in mind

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

-- Rust 2021 edition or later.
+- Rust 2024 edition or later
-- AWS account and configured AWS CLI or environment variables for AWS access.
+- AWS account and configured AWS CLI or environment variables for AWS access

 ## Installation